techidaily/site-win11-tips/source/_posts/github-desktop-essentials-for-effective-windows-git-control.md

  GitHub Desktop is free to use and available on Windows, macOS, and Ubuntu.
 You can quickly install GitHub Desktop on Windows 10 and 11 as follows:

-1. From your web browser, head to the official[download page for GitHub Desktop](https://desktop.github.com/) .
+1. From your web browser, head to the official [download page for GitHub Desktop](https://desktop.github.com/) .
 2. Select the**Download for Windows** button to begin your download.
 Alternatively, you can also download the Windows MSI installation file.
 3. Once the installation completes, double-click the GitHub Desktop setup file (the downloaded file should be in your Downloads folder).
 4. GitHub Desktop will automatically launch once it’s ready.